 How long does it take to progress a scheme?

 The length of time will be different for each scheme.
 A simple scheme where no TRO is required may be carried out within a couple of months.
 A typical scheme where a TRO is required can take up to 12 months to implement.
 This is because there is a legal process to follow which includes a full consultation with anyone who may be affected by the proposed changes including the Emergency Services.
-Please note that because of this consultation element there is no guarantee that a proposed scheme will progress.
+Please note: Due to this consultation element, there is no guarantee that a proposed scheme will progress.

 - Halifax 1 - Town centre (central area)